-- Ensure that the operator panel and the controller system have the same electrical grounding (reference voltage level), otherwise errors in communication may occur. - The operator panel must be brought to ambient temperature before it is started up.
-If condensation forms, ensure that the operator panel is dry before connecting it to the power outlet. - Ensure that the voltage and polarity of the power source is correct. - Use only shielded communication cables. - Separate high voltage cables from signal and supply cables.
+- The operator panel must be brought to ambient temperature before it is started up.
+If condensation forms, ensure that the operator panel is dry before connecting it to the power outlet. - Ensure that the operator panel and the controller system have the same electrical grounding (reference voltage level), otherwise errors in communication may occur. - Ensure that the voltage and polarity of the power source is correct. - Separate high voltage cables from signal and supply cables. - Shielded communication cables are recommended.

-- Connect cable A. - Connect cable B, using an M5 screw and a grounding conductor (as short as possible) with a cross-section of minimum 2.5 mm2. - Connect cable C. - Connect cable D. The recommended cross-section of the cable is 2.5 mm^2 . - 5.
+- Connect cable A. - Connect cable B, using an M5 screw and a grounding conductor (as short as possible), that is sized correctly according to local electrical codes. - Connect cable C. - Connect cable D. The recommended cross-section of the cable is 2.5 mm2. - 5.
 Carefully remove the laminated film over the operator panel display, to avoid static electricity that could damage the panel.